DeliSauce/FlashCardApp/README.md

 when installing use `npx expo install <package>` [https://docs.expo.dev/workflow/using-libraries/]

-to deploy to localhost:
+### To deploy to localhost:
 - nvm use 20
 - nvm expo start
-- w
+- w (to lauch web on localhost)

-to do list
+### To do list
+- need to figure out how to hide Google credentials from users and how to deploy them (look into Expo EAS, expo-secure-store)
+-

 - install firebase
     "@google-cloud/local-auth": "^2.1.0",
     "firebase": "^10.12.5",
     "googleapis": "^105.0.0",

+### Uses:
+- expo router for navigation

 # Welcome to your Expo app 👋